Director of Children's Ministry: Audrey Snyder

 We have some fun opportunities for our 5th Graders to help prepare them as they transition to Youth Group in May.
 On each 1st Sunday of the month, the 5th Graders will be picked up in their Sunday School classroom at 9:40 by Youth Staff to join in on youth group activities in the Fellowship Hall.

-LIBRARY SPOTLIGHT: LENT
+LIBRARY SPOTLIGHT: romans 8

 by Sarah Shrader